International Network Working Group: Proposal for an international end-to-end protocol

 Kahn and Cerf published a significantly updated and refined version of their proposal in May 1974, A Protocol for Packet Network Intercommunication.
 A later version of the paper acknowledged several people including members of INWG and attendees at the June 1973 meeting.
 It was updated in INWG 72/RFC 675 in December 1974 by Cerf, Yogen Dalal and Carl Sunshine, which introduced the term internet as a shorthand for internetwork.

 The Internet architecture as seen by the INWG.

 Two competing proposals had evolved, the early Transmission Control Program (TCP), originally proposed by Kahn and Cerf, and the CYCLADES transport station (TS) protocol, proposed by Pouzin, Zimmermann and Elie.
 There were two sticking points: whether there should be fragmentation of datagrams (as in TCP) or standard-sized datagrams (as in TS); and whether the data flow was an undifferentiated stream or maintained the integrity of the units sent.
 These were not major differences.
 After "hot debate", McKenzie proposed a synthesis in December 1974, Internetwork Host-to-Host Protocol (INWG 74), which he refined the following year with Cerf, Scantlebury and Zimmerman (INWG 96).

 After reaching agreement with the wider group, (Note: The group did not include Bob Kahn.) a Proposal for an international end to end protocol, was published by Cerf, McKenzie, Scantlebury, and Zimmermann in 1976.
 It was presented to the CCITT and ISO by Derek Barber, who became INWG chair earlier that year.
 Although the protocol was adopted by networks in Europe, it was not adopted by the CCITT, ISO nor the ARPANET.

 The CCITT went on to adopt the X.25 standard in 1976, based on virtual circuits.
-ARPA began testing TCP in 1975 at Stanford, BBN and University College London.
-Ultimately, ARPA developed the Internet protocol suite, including the Internet Protocol as connectionless layer and the Transmission Control Protocol as a reliable connection-oriented service, which reflects concepts in Pouzin's CYCLADES project.
+ARPA funded testing of TCP in 1975 at Stanford, BBN and University College London.
+With funding from ARPA, another group published the Internet Experiment Notes from 1977 to 1982.
+This group developed TCP/IP, the Internet Protocol as connectionless layer on top of the Transmission Control Protocol as a reliable connection-oriented service, which reflects concepts in Pouzin's CYCLADES project.

 Email

 Ray Tomlinson proposed a network mail protocol in INWG Protocol note 2 (a separate series of INWG notes), in September 1974.
-Derek Barber proposed a network mail protocol and implemented it on the European Informatics Network.
-His work, presented in INWG 192 in February 1979, was referenced by Jon Postel in his first paper on Internet email, published in the Internet Experiment Note series.
+Derek Barber proposed a network mail protocol and implemented it on the European Informatics Network, which he reported in INWG 192 in February 1979.
+His work was referenced by Jon Postel in his first paper on Internet email, published in the Internet Experiment Note series.